hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 Customers authenticate using OAuth2 and receive JWT access tokens.

-JWT validation happens at the gateway, allowing requests to be authenticated without querying a central session store.
+I chose JWT because the API Gateway can validate tokens directly without calling another service on every request.
+This keeps authentication fast and scalable.

-API keys may also be supported for server to server integrations.
+For simpler integrations, API keys can also be supported.

 ---